 Weird Gloop elections

 Weird Gloop board elections are the process by which Weird Gloop Limited board members are nominated, voted on, and appointed.
-Elections will be held every year in December, with the appointment taking place at the beginning of the following year.
+Elections will be held once a year in the winter, with the appointments taking place early in the new year.

 The Weird Gloop member elections process is modelled on the Wikimedia Foundation board elections.